rudolfgrauberger/sonar-cxx-wiki/Compilers.md

 ### Microsofts Visual Studio Compiler

 The compiler sensor consumes the warning messages available in the build log.
 Depending on the configuration properties there are more or less warnings available.
-Brefly these are the regular expressions that should be used, see details in next secitons
+Briefly these are the regular expressions that should be used, see details in next sections.

 <table>
 <tr>